io-aero/io-avstats-shared/docs/io_avstats_release_notes.md

 - entry options for threshold values
 - optional: column sums and / or row sums in all detailed data
 - optional: pie charts with detailed data
+- "Totals Charts": Introducing optional horizontal bar charts.

 ### 2. Modified Features

 - bar charts & pie charts: always same colors for same categories
+- regrouping of the charts into "Annual Charts" and "Totals Charts".

 ### 3. Applied Software